OtaviodaCruz/OtaviodaCruz/README.md

 I am Otávio

 - M.Sc. student in Electrical Engineering at the Graduate Program in Electrical Engineering (PPGEE) of the Federal University of Rio Grande do Sul (UFRGS)
-- My interests are: SDN, service function chains, fog computing, intelligent systems and robotics.
+- My interests are: network, intelligent systems and robotics.
 - I have experience with basic robotics (see [Scicobot](https://github.com/SciCoBot) .
 For more information you can access my [CV](http://lattes.cnpq.br/2426064317023440).

 <!--